guigolab/FA-nf/README.md

 We recommend installing either [Docker](https://www.docker.com/) or [Singularity](https://sylabs.io/singularity/) (the latter preferred).

-The software used all along this pipeline is encapsulated in, at least, 4 containers:
+The software used all along this pipeline is encapsulated in several containers:

 As written down in ```nextflow.config``` file, whenever possible, we try to provide necessary images in a public repository (e.g. [Docker hub](https://hub.docker.com/) or quay.io from [Biocontainers](https://biocontainers.pro/)).
 However, for some software that includes privative components, we suggest to build the container image by yourself.